What would typically qualify as hospital/major medical expenses?

 - Use one of the Society’s Network Hospitals for procedures to enjoy higher cover.
 See further down for more about how Network Hospitals will save you money.

-- Make sure that any hospital admissions are preauthorised.
+- Make sure that all hospital admissions are pre-authorised.

-- If you need a procedure that can be done either in a GP’s or specialist’s rooms or in hospital, opt for an in-rooms procedure, as a number of procedures are covered at the higher Scheme Rate if performed in the rooms rather than in hospital.
+- If you need a procedure that can be done either in a GP’s/specialist’s rooms or in hospital, opt for an in-rooms procedure, as several procedures are covered at the higher Scheme Rate if performed in the rooms rather than in hospital and the R1 500 co-payment does not apply.
 See further down for more information.

 What are Network Hospitals, and why should I use them?